-- This is because he/she will help you cope with it and make things easier for you by adjusting the doses of radiation.
+- This is because they will help you cope with it and make things easier for you by adjusting the doses of radiation.

-- Some of the Side Effects of Radiotherapy are: Anemia, Depression, Fatigue, Hair Loss, Skin Problems and so on.
+- Some of the Side Effects of Radiotherapy are Anemia, Depression, Fatigue, Hair Loss, Skin Problems, etc.

 • Is Radiotherapy a primary or a secondary option treatment for cancer?

 Radiotherapy is neither a primary nor a secondary option treatment.
-All the treatment options available for cancer treatment like – chemotherapy, immunotherapy, targeted therapy, surgery, radiation therapy and so on are used in accordance to international guidelines.
+All the treatment options are available for cancer treatment like – chemotherapy, immunotherapy, targeted therapy, surgery, radiation therapy and so on are used by international guidelines.
 Most of the types of cancer have a preset series of treatments according to those guidelines.
-These guidelines even dictate the order of the treatment and the choices of treatment options available to the patient.
+These guidelines even dictate the order of the treatment and the choices of treatment options available to them.

 • What are the benefits of this therapy?

 The benefits of Radiotherapy are as follows:

 In case of breast, bowel, prostate, bladder, lung, cervix, skin, and head & neck cancers, radiation therapy is highly effective in reducing the risk of recurrence post-surgery or aids to help the execution of the surgery.